 The District embraces the philosophy of shared governance, which is the process by which the college community, including administration, employees, students and public when appropriate, respectfully share responsibility for reaching collective decisions on issues related to the District.
-This governance model includes two functional Councils (Business and Administrative, and Academic and Student Affairs) that provide oversight for departmental and cross-departmental initiatives.
+This governance model includes Vice Presidents that provide oversight for departmental and cross-departmental initiatives.
 Additionally, Faculty and Staff are represented through the Faculty Senate and Staff Council.
-The Executive Leadership Council makes decisions based on functional Council recommendations and provides recommendations to the Board when necessary.
+The President's Cabinet makes decisions based on functional Council recommendations and provides recommendations to the Board when necessary.